OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-04.md

 ## 1 Chronicles 4:11

-Chelub the brother of Shuhah fathered Mehir,
+Chelub, the brother of Shuhah, was the father of Mehir,

 > who was the father of Eshton.